dmis-lab/VAECox/README.md

 ## Publication

-My paper 'Improved survival analysis by learning shared genomic information from pan-cancer data' has been accepted for presentation at ISMB 2020 and for inclusion in the conference proceedings, which will be published online in the journal Bioinformatics.
+My paper 'Improved survival analysis by learning shared genomic information from pan-cancer data' has been accepted for presentation at ISMB 2020 and for inclusion in the conference proceedings, which is published online in the journal Bioinformatics.

+## Citation
+Sunkyu Kim, Keonwoo Kim, Junseok Choe, Inggeol Lee, Jaewoo Kang, Improved survival analysis by learning shared genomic information from pan-cancer data, Bioinformatics, Volume 36, Issue Supplement_1, July 2020, Pages i389–i398, https://doi.org/10.1093/bioinformatics/btaa462